jeremybatesDC/baseballCardMakerApp/README.md

 why radios gum not working like radio layout?
 The binding in the template isn't updating... does it need to be computed?

-advantage vuex brings in terms of ability to reason about data is huge and really i think here the deciding factor for me.
+advantage vuex brings in terms of ability to reason about data is huge and really

-i think what makse things slow is dev tools and/or vue dev toosl in particular?
-When i closed them this became quick again

-radio buttons for front layout now flow through Vuex.
-Maybe slower?

-toggling image filters can be done now same way as tabs -- using :attrs in the html -- no need for a function at all

-is this just my chrome dev environment that slows down? laggy sliders are a deal breaker

 ok is there a sensible time to save text slider values?
 A dead lock with the store seems like a TON of work that can be avoided.
 User can achieve visual style, and maybe even after LAZY (like on blur, or just every 30 seconds or whatever) -- and then app can save that field's data to store while user has moved to next thing